Skip to content

 Are oats gluten-free?

 Oats are naturally gluten-free.
-However, as mentioned above they are an example of a grain that can become contaminated with gluten.
+However, as mentioned above, they are an example of a grain that can become contaminated with gluten.
 As a result, oats are often certified as suitable for people with celiac disease by being grown and processed in a gluten-free environment (22).
-Around 8% of those with celiac disease appear to have a reaction to gluten-free oats (23).
+Around 8% of those with celiac disease appear to react to gluten-free oats (23).
 This may be due to avenin.
-Avenin is another prolamin protein similar in structure to gluten which can cause an autoimmune response.
+Avenin is another prolamin protein similar in structure to gluten, which can cause an autoimmune response.

 Are Huel products gluten-free?